gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/README.md

 Up-to-date checks

 - Fix hotspots identified by profiling
-- Write task history to file system asynchronously (in worker pool)
+- Write cache updates to the backing persistent store asynchronously (in worker pool)
 - Improve in-heap cache management to evict entries that aren't likely to be used, such as when switching builds.
 - Don't cache the result of `PatternSpec` evaluation.
 It's now faster to evaluate each time than cache the result